postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 # Abilities of Aspects

 An aspect is, by definition, a class that implements the <xref:Metalama.Framework.Aspects.IAspect`1> generic interface.
-The generic parameter of this interface is the type of declaration  <!--- I may be wrong in thinking that the singular is more appropriate here --> to which that aspect can be applied.
+The generic parameter of this interface is the type of declaration to which that aspect can be applied.
 For instance, an aspect that can be applied to a method must implement the `IAspect<IMethod>` interface and an aspect that can be applied to a named type must implement `IAspect<INamedType>`.

 Aspects have different abilities which are expounded below.
 The aspect author can use or configure these abilities in the following method <!--- as you only list one method this should be singular -->inherited from the <xref:Metalama.Framework.Aspects.IAspect`1> interface: